-But all men and women who have stood firm in defense of Liberty, and remain steadfast, can rightly claim the name, Patriot.
+But all men and women who have stood firm in defense of Liberty, and remain steadfast, can rightly claim the name Patriot.
 They are among the ranks of a grassroots groundswell across the nation in recent years.
-Increasing numbers of our countrymen are awakening to the serious threats to our Constitution and the irrevocable terminus of those hazards: tyranny.
+Increasing numbers of our countrymen are awakening to the serious threats to our Constitution and the inevitable and irrevocable terminus of those hazards: tyranny.

-The growing chorus of Patriot voices from every corner of the nation and all walks of life is demanding restoration of Rule of Law as enshrined in our Constitution.
+The growing chorus of Patriot voices from every corner of the nation and all walks of life is demanding restoration of Rule of Law protected in our Constitution.

 A Time for Choosing

-“It is [the citizens’] choice, and depends upon their conduct, whether they will be respectable and prosperous, or contemptable and miserable as a Nation.
-This is the time of their political probation; this is the moment when the eyes of the World are turned upon them.” —George Washington
+“[T]here is an option still left to the United States of America, that it is in their choice, and depends upon their conduct, whether they will be respectable and prosperous, or contemptible and miserable as a Nation; This is the time of their political probation, this is the moment when the eyes of the whole World are turned upon them, this is the moment to establish or ruin their national Character…” —George Washington

 Under his leadership, the nation’s slide into the socialist abyss was temporarily arrested.
 He understood as his contemporary, British Prime Minister Margaret Thatcher, stated succinctly: “Socialist governments … always run out of other people’s money.
 They then start to nationalize everything.”